 This includes studying adequacy and robustness in replicated results, designing and implementing validation systems,

 developing standards of openness for data and code sharing, and resolving legal and policy barriers to

-She is the developer of the award winning "Reproducible Research Standard," a suite of open licensing recommendations for the dissemination of computational results, and winner of the Kaltura Prize for Access to Knowledge Writing.
+She is the developer of the "Reproducible Research Standard," a suite of open licensing recommendations for the dissemination of computational results, and winner of the Kaltura Prize for Access to Knowledge Writing.

 and Data Sharing in Computational Science."

-She serves as a member of the National Science Foundation's Advisory Committee on Cyberinfrastructure (ACCI), the Mathematics and Physical Sciences Directorate Subcommittee on "Support for the Statistical Sciences at NSF," the National Academies of Science committee on "Responsible Science: Ensuring the Integrity of the Research Process."
-She is also on several committees in the American Statistical Association: The Committee on Privacy and Confidentiality, the Committee on Data Sharing and Reproducibility, and the Presidential Strategic Initiative, Developing a Prototype Statistics Portal.
+Victoria serves on the NSF Mathematics and Physical Sciences Directorate Subcommittee on "Support for the Statistical Sciences at NSF," and the National Academies of Science committee on "Responsible Science: Ensuring the Integrity of the Research Process."
+She also serves on several committees in the American Statistical Association: The Committee on Privacy and Confidentiality, the Committee on Data Sharing and Reproducibility, and the Presidential Strategic Initiative, Developing a Prototype Statistics Portal.
 She also serves on the Columbia University's Senate Information Technologies Committee.

 Her Erdös Number is 3.

 (A 705x990 jpg image of Victoria is available here)